Skip to main content

 How httpcloak picks the ECH config

-1. If you set WithECHFrom(domain), fetch the HTTPS RR for that alternate domain and use its ECH config.
+1. If WithECHFrom(domain) is set, fetch the HTTPS RR for that alternate domain and use its ECH config.

 2. Otherwise, fetch the HTTPS RR for the target host and use whatever it publishes.

-3. If nothing's there, send a normal ClientHello with plaintext SNI.
+3. If neither path returns a config, send a normal ClientHello with plaintext SNI.

-For H3, this lookup runs in parallel with the A/AAAA DNS resolution, so it adds basically zero latency on the first connection.
+For H3, this lookup runs in parallel with the A/AAAA DNS resolution, so it adds close to zero latency on the first connection.
 For H2, the ECH lookup only runs when you opt in via WithECHFrom.
 (See the H2 caveat below.)

 Default session, ECH on